hdShang/arxiv-daily/docs/cs-LG/2025-05-29/papers/250523960v1-information-structure-in-mappings-an-approach-to-learning-representa.md

 ---
 layout: default
-title: Information Structure in Mappings: An Approach to Learning, Representation, and Generalisation
+title: "Information Structure in Mappings: An Approach to Learning, Representation, and Generalisation"
 ---

 # Information Structure in Mappings: An Approach to Learning, Representation, and Generalisation